Soil testing is the easiest and most reliable method of assessing a soil’s nutrient

 Reading the Results

-The soil test analysis tells you if key soil elements are present in low,
+The soil test analysis tells you if key soil elements are present in low, medium,

-to bring the soil nutrients to an optimum level.
+soil nutrients to an optimum level.